Hey all! Real Farmer Jeff here.

 My Go-To Trick: Electric Toothbrush Pollination

-To get ahead of the heat and lack of wind, I use an electric toothbrush to mimic the vibration of a buzzing bee (a technique called “buzz pollination”).
+To get ahead of the heat and lack of wind (especially in the area I live in, Utah, which is a desert), I use an electric toothbrush to mimic the vibration of a buzzing bee (a technique called “buzz pollination” or “hand pollination”).

 - Immediate feedback: I often see a little cloud of pollen puff out from the flower – proof that it’s working!